Eunhui-Kim/SciDeBERTa-Fine-Tuning/README.md

    pip install -r requirements.txt

 # Testing BERT model with SciERC dataset
-  -  For Check Setting, you could first download SciERC dataset and test BERT model by downloading SciERC dataset.
+  -  For Check Setting, you could first download SciERC dataset and test by using default BERT model.
    To train a model for named entity recognition, relation extraction, and coreference resolution on the SciERC dataset:

   -  Download the data.
-From the top-level folder for this repo, enter bash ./scripts/data/get_scierc.sh.
+From the top-level folder for this repo,
+     - enter bash ./scripts/data/get_scierc.sh.
-   This will download the scierc dataset into a folder ./data/scierc Train the model.
-Enter bash scripts/train.sh scierc.
+   This will download the scierc dataset into a folder ./data/scierc
+  - Train the model.
+     - enter bash scripts/train.sh scierc.

 # Testing SciDeBERTa model with optimizing fine-tuning option
   1) BackUp the following installed files A(initializers.py) and B(optimizer.py),